Jing Ding

 Patient EMR.

-Once the study is registered, the user enters its eligibility criteria, for example, male, age between 18 – 70, diagnosed with diabetes, etc. A study may have more than 10 criteria.
+Once the study is registered, the user enters its eligibility criteria; for example, male, age between 18 and 70, diagnosed with diabetes, etc. A study may have more than ten criteria.
 Each criterion is a query template pointing to one of the EMR tables.
 The user selects a combination of the templates and fills in parameters via a customized Edit Table page.

 Setup study eligibility criteria.